gary-dalton/Twenty47/docs/for_admins.rst

 * **User** - the only role with access to the Dispatch form
 * **Registered** - role which can log in and manage their own subscriptions

-The roles of User and Registered my be automatically applied using emailed links.
+The roles of User and Registered may be automatically applied using emailed links.
 The roles of Admin, Manager, and SubMan must be applied by an Admin via the Admin UI.